munen/emacs.d/README.md

 As MTA [MU4E](http://www.djcbsoftware.nl/code/mu/mu4e/) is used.
 As SMTP Emacs smtpmail package.

+### General

+To open PDFs within Mu4e with Emacs, then there's one thing to configure.
+Mu4e uses `xdg-open` to chose the app to open any mime type.

+Configure `xdg-open` to use Emacs:

+    `xdg-mime default emacs.desktop application/pdf`

+### OS X

 MU works on a local Maildir folder, for synching that `offlineimap` is used.
 To install:
 `brew install offlineimap`